 Getting a needs assessment will result in your parents having a care plan made for them.
 This important document will set out the support your parents need and will include recommendations on what support is required.
 It’ll also set out a ‘personal budget’, with this being the amount that the local council will contribute towards paying for care.

-For example, you might need to budget for specialist equipment like handrails (£50 to £150 each), stairlifts (£900 and up), accessible shower facilities (£200 and up), ramps (around £40 each) and anything else that springs to mind.
+If your family member lives independently, your home or theirs may need adapting to accommodate changing circumstances.
+You might need to purchase specialist equipment like handrails (£50 to £150 each), stairlifts (£900 and up), accessible shower facilities (£200 and up) or ramps (around £40 each).

 One of the biggest decisions you and your loved ones will need to make is whether you’ll care for them at home, or whether they’ll move into a residential care home or something similar.
 Care homes are a great choice as they offer more opportunities for social interaction, along with expert and dedicated staff.
 Meanwhile, home care will allow your parents to remain in familiar surroundings.